ahmadali507/Tax-Lens/README.md

 - **Home** (`/`): Hero section, statistics, and feature overview
 - **Dashboard** (`/dashboard`): Data visualization with charts and statistics
 - **Projects** (`/projects`): Government projects with real-time data from scraper
+- **Track Expenditure** (`/track-expenditure`): Public analytics dashboard showing:
+  - Total tax collected and unique contributors in a date range
+  - Government-allocated budget vs spent amounts
+  - Visual comparison with bar and pie charts
+  - No authentication required - works for all users
 - **Categories** (`/category`): Personal tax categorization and analysis
 - **About** (`/about`): Mission statement and team information
 - **Connect** (`/connect`): Contact form for feedback and inquiries